Once Upon West Africa : A Collection of Liberian Folk Tales

 Examples of wisdom are evident in stories of human behavior and in others with animals as stand-ins.
 “The Beautiful Bride” (35-37) uses animals to describe human actions and lessons: Goat beats out other animals by showing his cleverness in a contest to marry Leopard’s daughter.

 A number of stories are strong warnings about proper behavior, right and wrong decisions and the severe consequences and punishment that await transgressors.
 These range from greed, general bad behavior to crimes.
+In real life, by the help of lawyers from Fairfax criminal law firm, it is best to bring out the criminal into the court of law to punish him for his crimes.
 Spider was so greedy that he died (47-49), a boasting boy drowns (51-53) and a rich and selfish wife eats poison (139-141).

 The tales in this book lend themselves to read alouds.
 As with any book or source, a teacher or parent would be wise to read them first, before sharing with children.
 The last examples have violent consequences and endings.
 These are not unlike the original Grimms’ Brothers fairy tales.
 I recall being shocked in my German language lab class when we listened to the Grimms’ tales in the original German.
 Many were quite violent, unlike the sanitized versions I had read as a child.